 IdeaCast: Leverage the experts at Cognition Foundry for Product Strategy and Product Development efforts.

 Request a free Idea Session with our Senior Advisors to see if you are a candidate. ➔

 You’ve empathized with your beneficiaries and engaged with customers.
-You’ve run a series of co-creating workshops with your founding team.
-You’ve completed your initial Lean Canvas including expected revenue models, solution idea, value exchange and key stakeholders who will enable your success (just to name a few).
+You’ve run a series of co-creation workshops with your founding team.
+You’ve completed your initial Lean Canvas including expected revenue streams, solution idea, value exchange and key stakeholders who will enable your success (just to name a few).
 The next phase is to validate your strategic thinking.